starbuck10/CS109a_DataScience_UserRatings_Team_Project/README.md

 ○ Collaborative Filtering: Recommend items based on similarity measures between users and/or items.

 ○ Other models such as linear regression

+Please visit https://starbuck10.github.io/CS109a_DataScience_UserRatings_Team_Project/ to view the site in its entirety.
+Thanks!